readium/readium-css/docs/CSS11-user_prefs.md

 ### Advanced Settings

-Acts as an explicit switch to overrides publisher’s styles.
+Acts as an explicit switch to override the publisher’s styles.

 It must be set if the user changes `font-family` or `font-size`.